maxbrenner-ai/Multi-Agent-Distributed-PPO-Traffc-light-control/README.md

         "uniform_generation_probability": 0.06
     },
 ```
-in constants file. `shape` is the grid, `rush_hour` can be set to true for 2x2 which adds a kind of rush-hour spawning probability distribution.
-And `uniform_generation_probability` is the spawn rate for cars when `rush_hour` is false.

 Change `num_workers` based on how many processes you want active for the distribibuted part of DPPO.
 ```
     "parallel":{
         "num_workers": 8